-With Singapore being more connected than ever, it’s no surprise that the other 2 big telcos in Singapore are also extremely popular on SGX.
+With Singapore being more connected than ever, it’s no surprise that the 3rd big telco in Singapore is also extremely popular on SGX.
 M1’s financials suggest that investor confidence in the company have been high of late, so if you want to “buy low, sell high”, it might be best to wait.

 Despite the ubiquity of Grab, taxis aren’t dead yet – at least not according to investors.
 Major transport player ComfortDelGro is still delivering high dividend yields.
 What’s notable is their extremely low debt/equity ratio, which could suggest either deep pockets or a very conservative business strategy.

 Singapore’s commercial real estate giant is one of the big names on SGX too.
 (But don’t confuse this stock with their CapitaLand Mall and Ascott REITs – that’s a slightly different kind of investment.)
-Interestingly, the <1 price/book value ratio could mean that it’s undervalued right now.
+Like Keppel, the debt/EBITDA ratio is really high as well.

 A key arm of Malaysia’s Genting Group, Genting Singapore is best known as the owner of Resorts World Sentosa.
 Its operations are mainly casinos, leisure and hospitality.
-If that sounds like a risky venture to you, you may be right.
-But investors are confident in Genting, and its low debt/equity ratio is reassuring to those worried about the risk.
+While that sounds like a risky venture on paper, it borrows much less than it earns, which means it’s financially conservative.